elastic/integrations/packages/php_fpm/docs/README.md

 ### Troubleshooting

-Conflicts in any field in any data stream can be solved by reindexing the data.
 If host.ip is shown conflicted under ``logs-*`` data view, then this issue can be solved by reindexing the ``Pool`` and ``Process`` data stream's indices.
 To reindex the data, the following steps must be performed.